-Lakewood MHP and St. Albans operate as part of a sewer district.
-A sewer district provides public utilities to residents of that district and may structure rates in order to fund the facility in which the user is connected to and all facilities contained in the sewer district.
-As a result, without detailed information about the sewer district's rate structure, the department is unable to determine how the costs associated with the operation, maintenance, sampling and compliance of permit requirements are divided amongst all users within the sewer district.
-Without detailed information on the sewer districts rate structure, the department cannot determine the future rates for the members of the sewer district, based on the estimated costs to upgrade Lakewood MHP.
-Also, because the service jurisdiction of the geographical area of which the sewer district serves can vary, the correct MHI of the users within sewer district's service area cannot be determined using the data from the U.S. Census Bureau, as the MHI of the district is not based on data from a single city, village, or town.
+This facility operates as part of a public water supply district.
+A district provides public utilities to residents of that district and therefore, may structure rates in order to fund the facility in which the user is connected to and all facilities contained in the sewer district.
+As a result, without detailed information about the district's rate structure, the department is unable to determine how the costs associated with the operation, maintenance, sampling and compliance of permit requirements are divided amongst all users within the district and cannot determine the future rates for the members of the district, based on the estimated costs to upgrade the facilities discussed this this finding.